-The whole fuss about banning likes first started with like limits on social media for an under-18s.
+The whole fuss about banning likes first started with like limits on social media for minors.
 The idea was to prevent exposure to the still-developing brain (pseudo-arbitrarily defined as under 18).
 After that age, that exposure is purely an informed decision by a consenting adult.

 New rules were proposed by the UK’s data watchdog as part of its 16-point code of recommendations for age-appropriate design.
 The British Information Commissioner’s Office (ICO) wants to ban these features in order to protect the privacy and safety of the youngest users on popular platforms, such as Instagram and Facebook.

 Turning off the like function, and limiting data collection and geolocation tools on these platforms will require children to be given the highest privacy settings by default.

 “We shouldn’t have to prevent our children from being able to use it, but we must demand that they are protected when they do.
 This code does that.”